 First of all, the mushroom itself is but a fruit of a much larger ‘tree’ made up of thousands of miles of tiny strands of underground mycelia.
 In fact, the largest living organism ever found was a mushroom.
 Not the individual fruit, but the normally unseen mycelia that arose from spores and spread through the soil over thousands of acres.

 It is particularly interesting that, unlike plants, mushrooms are sexual beings.
-An individual spore can sprout and grow its mycelium, but it cannot reproduce until it mates with a compatible mycelium.
+An individual spore can sprout and grow its mycelium, but it cannot reproduce until it comes into direct contact (unlike plants) and mates with a compatible mycelium.
 Once mated, it can produce mushrooms we see and they, in turn, distribute spores to continue the process.
 The mycelia typically produces mushrooms when it is stressed.
 This is its effort to sustain the race by producing offspring.
 The key to finding morels is understanding the stressors that lead to fruiting.

 Successful morel hunters in the coniferous forests have long known to look in areas that had burned in the previous year.
 Research suggests that morel mushrooms can live for awhile without a connection to a tree, but that they do better when they tap into tree rootlets to obtain nourishment and provide minerals to the tree.
 This symbiotic relationship is beneficial to both the mushroom and the tree.
 When the tree dies suddenly, like in a forest fire, the mushroom is stressed over the loss of its food supply and produces mushrooms in an effort to put spores in the air that can travel to more hospitable environments.
 So, burned over areas are good places to look for morels.